Img-Diff: Contrastive Data Synthesis for Multimodal Large Language Models: Background and Related Works

-In contrast to previous works, our research introduces a dataset that emphasizes image differences, showing empirical effectiveness and great potential to augment MLLMs' VQA proficiency, object localization capabilities, and discernment of image distinctions.
+In contrast to previous works, our research introduces a fully automated data synthesis method and generate a dataset that emphasizes image differences, showing empirical effectiveness and great potential to augment MLLMs' VQA proficiency, object localization capabilities, and discernment of image distinctions.